alphagov/async-publishing-prototype/README.md

 System dependencies can be found at http://www.phoenixframework.org/docs/installation

-There are no application dependencies, however this application is a dependency of the `async-publishing-prototype` branch of Policy Publisher.
+There are no application dependencies, however this application is a dependency of the `async-publishing-prototype` branch of Policy Publisher and the Publishing API.

 ## Running the application